fenago/data-science/lab_guides/Lab_9.md

     Caption: Statistical measures of the DataFrame

-    Note

-    The preceding figure is a truncated version of the output.

-    From this output, we can see the data is not standardized.
-The variables have different scales.

 8. Split the DataFrame into training and testing sets using `train_test_split()` with `test_size=0.3` and